grego/slist/README.md

 ```

 The macros are only used for convenience and are not necessary for the library to function.
-For example, the following code gets expanded to:
+For example, the preceding code gets expanded to:
 ```rust
 let list = {
     use slist::List;